Tatra (company): Tatra concept

+In 1926, the Tatra 11 was succeeded by the Tatra 12, which was similar to the Tatra 11, but was equipped with four-wheel brakes.

+In 1927, the company was renamed "Ringhoffer-Tatra".

 Prewar streamliners

 Tatra's specialty was luxury cars using the most recent technology, going from air-cooled flat-twins to fours and sixes, culminating (briefly) with the OHC 6-litre V12 in 1931.
 In the 1930s, under the supervision of Austrian engineer Hans Ledwinka, his son Erich and German engineer Erich Übelacker, and protected by high tariffs and absence of foreign assemblers, Tatra began building advanced, streamlined cars after obtaining licences from Paul Jaray, which started in 1934 with the large Tatra 77, the world's first production aerodynamic car.
 The average drag coefficient of a 1:5 model of the fastback Tatra 77 was recorded as 0.2455.
 It featured (as did almost all subsequent big Tatras) a rear-mounted, air-cooled V8 engine.